2004 Svenska Cupen

-Svenska Cupen 2004 was the forty-ninth season of the main Swedish football Cup.
-The competition started on 28 March 2004 and concluded on 6 November 2004 with the Final, held at Råsunda Stadium, Solna Municipality in Stockholms län.
+The 2004 Svenska Cupen was the 49th season of the main Swedish football Cup.
+The competition started on 28 March 2004 and concluded on 6 November 2004 with the final, held at Råsunda Stadium, Solna Municipality in Stockholm County.
 Djurgårdens IF won the final 3–1 against IFK Göteborg.

 First round

 There were 34 matches played between 28 March and 12 April 2004.
 There were 68 teams in the first round from Division 1, Division 2 and Division 3, but also including a few teams from Division 4 and Division 5.